-Maybe you already know that you need to be at least 65 to sign up for Medicare, the health insurance program for older adults run by the U.S. federal government.1 To qualify, you must also be a U.S. citizen or have been a legal resident of the U.S. for at least five years.2
+Maybe you already know that most Americans need to be at least 65 to enroll in Medicare, the health insurance program for older adults run by the U.S. Federal Government.1 To qualify, you must also be a U.S. citizen or have been a legal resident of the U.S. for at least five years.2

 When Are You Eligible to Enroll in Medicare?

-You can apply for Medicare during the Initial Enrollment Period, which includes the three months before your 65th birthday, the month of your 65th birthday and the three months after your 65th birthday.10
+You can apply for Medicare during the Initial Enrollment Period (IEP), which includes the three months before your 65th birthday, the month of your 65th birthday and the three months after your 65th birthday.4

-If you didn’t apply for Medicare within the seven months surrounding your 65th birthday, the window to apply opens again at the beginning of each year, from January 1 to March 31.
-But your actual health coverage won’t begin until July of that year.11
+If you didn’t apply for Medicare within the seven months surrounding your 65th birthday, the window to apply opens again at the beginning of each year, from January 1 to March 31 (what’s called the General Enrollment Period).
+But keep in mind that if you enroll during the GEP, your actual Medicare coverage won’t begin until July of that year.5

 What If You’re Over 65?